About

 Photo by Eric Sucar

-I am a Visiting Instructor Professor of Religious Studies at Kenyon College and a doctoral candidate in the Department of Religious Studies at the University of Pennsylvania.
-My research focuses on modern Islamic material and visual culture, embodiment, and emotions.
-In my dissertation, I examine Halal consumption in Philadelphia using a combination of ethnographic and digital humanistic methods in order to understand how Islamic traditions, embodiment, and the exigencies of urban life give halal consumer goods their purchase.
-The project speaks to issues of class, race and authority, while showing how Islamic traditions are formed by non-elite Muslims through everyday embodiment.
+I work on modern Islamic material and visual culture, embodiment and emotions.
+My in-progress first book examines halal consumption in Philadelphia using a combination of ethnographic and digital humanistic methods in order to understand how Islamic tradition, embodiment and the exigencies of urban life give halal goods their purchase.

 I teach courses on Islam and material religion, including “Islam’s Diverse Paths,” “Islam in North America,” “Islam & Modernity,” “Encountering Religion in its Global Context,” “Religious Bodies, Objects, and Affects,” and “Religion & Film.”